 “By tinkering with the intensity of lighting, you can direct customers to a target location, have them spend more time there, and ultimately generate more sales.”

 Claire Langju “piled a hundred bunches of spinach on each of two racks.”
-She illuminated one pile with a 400lx light and the other pile with a 800 lx light.
+She illuminated one pile with a 400lx light and the other pile with an 800 lx light.
 “The later pile sold twice as much.”

-In this chapter, the author considers lighting “not simply an instrument to light up a space.
+In this chapter, the author considers lighting “not simply an instrument to light up space.
 It is your secret weapon to make a space look its best.”